Skip to main content

 The Textile Exchange’s recycled polyester challenge has created a bit of a revolution: since 2017 dozens, if not hundreds of companies have switched from virgin polyester to recycled polyester in their garments.
 Almost all of the companies in this guide use some percentage of recycled polyester in their sportswear.
 The few companies that don't include Community Clothing, Howies, Rapanui, and Sweaty Betty, whose go-to recycled synthetic fabric is recycled nylon.

 Our conclusion?
-If you do need specialist, technical sports gear, then recycled polyester is still a better option than virgin fabric.
+If you do need specialist, technical sports clothing, then recycled polyester is still a better option than virgin synthetic fabrics.

 Microplastics in clothing and water sources

-Several companies in this guide use recycled nylon, including some of the higher scoring companies such as 3rd Rock, Bamboo Clothing, and We Are Tala, and some in the lower half of the table, such as – but not exclusively – the Frasers Group (Sports Direct) and Sweaty Betty (Wolverine).
+Several companies in this guide use recycled nylon, including some of the higher scoring companies such as 3rd ROCK, Bamboo Clothing (BAM), and We Are Tala, and some in the lower half of the table, such as – but not exclusively – the Frasers Group (Sports Direct) and Sweaty Betty (Wolverine).

 Woman hitting boxing bag